Robust Score-Based Quickest Change Detection

 Then, for any $\omega>0$,

-Thus, setting $\omega=\frac{\log \gamma}{\lambda}$ in \eqref{eq:SCUSUM_rule_old} implies
+Thus, setting $\omega={(\log \gamma)}/{\lambda}$ in \eqref{eq:SCUSUM_rule_old} implies

 Thus, similar to the CUSUM algorithm, even the SCUSUM algorithm enjoys a universal lower bound on the mean time to false alarm for any distribution pair $(P_\infty, P_1)$.
-A $\lambda$ satisfying \eqref{eq:lambdastar_old} always exists, otherwise, the problem is trivial. \item Finally, with $\omega=\frac{\log \gamma}{\lambda}$, the delay performance is given by
+A $\lambda$ satisfying \eqref{eq:lambdastar_old} always exists, otherwise, the problem is trivial.